B-Dionysus/homework2-portfolio/README.md

 # Remaining issues / bugs:
 - [ ]These pages do not pass [W3's html validation](https://validator.w3.org/)--It complains that ""Element navbar not allowed as child of element body in this context"
 - [x]Under certain conditions, a hoizontal scroll bar appears at the bottom of portfolio.html.
-I was unable to replicate it locally, but it shows up on github pages
+I was unable to replicate it locally, but it shows up on github pages.

     Oh, good news!
 Changing the overflow to overflow-y in my .scroll-BD class fixed the problem after all!
 It just took a while for github pages to load my fix.